seveibar/confidis/ATTACKS.md

 This is mostly mitigated by having a validation source that is `BELIEVE`'d.

 Can be mitigated by restricting what percentage of questions a know-it-all is considered for.

+## Dependent / Duplicate Sources

+Duplicate or dependent sources are highly correlated e.g. if two sources are copying each other.
+By default, confidis fails to recognize dependent or duplicate sources because it's computationally expensive to identify correlating sources.